 4. Delete apps

-If you are running out of space on your iPhone this could account for the sluggisness.
+If you're running out of space on your iPhone this could account for the sluggishness.
 One quick way to free up a chunk of space is to delete a few apps.
-We have this feature about getting more space on your iPhone.

 Identify which apps are taking the most space by going to Settings > General > Storage & iCloud Usage and then tapping 'Manage Storage' under Storage.